vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ## Usage

-To load and use the model in the notebook, run both cells:
+To load and train the model in the notebook, run both cells:

 ``` python
 use_depth_aux=True